bridgecrew-perf6/google-deployment-manager-couchbase-mobile/marketplace/README.md

 # GCP Marketplace

-This folder contains artifacts for the Couchbase GCP Marketplace offer.
+This folder contains artifacts for the Couchbase Sync Gateway GCP Marketplace offer.
 This should not be used directly, but instead through the GCP Marketplace.

 # Build VM Image